matrixdex/devpy/README.md

 # Webdex
+Webdex generates a website from text, PDF and JSON files using a Python script ```dev.py```.
+It helps freely host and rapidly update [The Matrix Dex](https://alinoorul.github.io).
+Webdex is built in [Research Engine](https://alinoorul.github.io/researchengine.html) so scientists host their own journals.

+Get a webdex to put your research papers on the Internet for free.
+Read TL;DR to get your research online fast.

-Webdex is a Python library and script to generate a website from text, PDF and JSON files.
-It converts text from files into a JSON intermediate format.
+Webdex converts text from files into a JSON intermediate format.
 This JSON intermediate contains a list of objects, each of which builds a webpage in the website.
 The object (source code) for each webpage contains a 'title' string and a 'body' list of strings.
 Each string in 'body' makes a paragraph in the webpage.
 Links are added to these strings that hyperlink to other pages in the dex.

 ### Installation